 PRE- Hurricane Florence Communication – ALL LEADERS

 As you are aware, Hurricane Florence is posing a significant threat to a large portion of the Eastern United States.
-In fact, as of the September 11, 2018 2 a.m.
-NOAA advisory, approximately 217 FirstService offices are located in its projected path.
-The storm is expected to bring strong winds and flooding rains.
+In fact, as of the September 12, 2018 3 p.m.
+NOAA advisory, 200+ FirstService offices are located in its projected path.
+The storm is expected to bring strong winds with the possibility of life-threatening storm surge and catastrophic flooding.
 The safety of our people is of the utmost importance to all of us.
-We know from experience that weather disasters are unpredictable and people often suffer damages despite their best efforts to prepare.
+We know from experience that weather disasters are unpredictable and people often suffer damage despite their best efforts to prepare.
 Given the magnitude of this storm and the number of offices in the area, we anticipate many of our people will face personal hardship.

-The FirstService Relief Fund was stablished to assist our people during situations such as this.
+The FirstService Relief Fund was established to assist our people during situations such as this.
 We anticipate receiving a large spike in requests for FirstService Relief Fund grants in the aftermath of the storm.
-As you are aware, the Fund relies on financial contributions from our employees and 100% of funds donated go to help our people.
+As you are aware, the Fund relies on financial contributions from our people and 100% of funds donated go directly to the grants.
 It’s simple – the more money we collect, the more people we are able to help.

 Your continued support to build awareness about the Fund and the need to donate would be extremely helpful for everybody.
-Please do your part to encourage your employees to donate to the Fund if they haven’t already done so, or to make an additional donation if they are able.
+Please do your part to encourage your people to donate to the Fund if they haven’t already done so, or to make an additional donation if they are able.

 As a reminder, no amount is too small – every dollar makes a difference and there are several ways to donate: